frostiestudios/HiPi/README.md

-# HiPi
+# TapePi
- Rarsperry Pi web server to control HiFi Receviers
+Record audio from pc to cassette via AUX